 The crew and skipper will be on hand to cover all the important things you need to be aware of to make your experience as safe, enjoyable and comfortable as possible throughout your trip.
 The crew are very happy to answer any questions you may have throughout your time aboard.

-You will see breath-taking coastlines and waterways which will hopefully include exhilarating fully rigged sailing, to really show you what Pilgrim can do!
+You will see breath-taking coastlines and waterways which will hopefully include exhilarating fully rigged sailing, to really show you what Pilgrim of Brixham can do!
 With her seven sails (occasionally more) used for best effect depending on the wind.
-As with most of our vessels, Pilgrim tries to only use the engines when absolutely necessary, usually for exit and entry into port.
+As with most of our vessels, Pilgrim of Brixham tries to only use the engines when absolutely necessary, usually for exit and entry into port.